J-wang-CSMA/cs3264-project/README.md

 # cs3264-project
-Repository for a LSTM based time series forecasting agent for the CS3264 Project.
+Repository for a deep learning time series forecasting agent for the CS3264 Project.